 - Sedentary lifestyle or lack of regular exercise

-So that’s a LOT on nutrition – the good and the bad for addressing thyroid health, and some foe’s that deserve recognition too!
-Take a break if you need to but we are not quiet done yet.
+That’s a LOT on nutrition – the good and the bad for addressing thyroid health, and some foe’s that deserve recognition too!
+Take a break if you need to but we are not done yet!
 We need to look at supplements and exercise too.

 Supplements to heal the thyroid